ThinkDataEd/curriculum/docs/unit3/lesson18.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    Statistical questions guide a Participatory Sensing Campaign so that we can learn about a community or ourselves.
+    Statistical investigative questions guide a Participatory Sensing Campaign so that we can learn about a community or ourselves.
 These Campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.